Hunter Valley Hydrogen Hub (Updated Project Description)

 The hydrogen hub would be supplied by supplied by grid-connected renewable electricity (through purchase and retirement of large-scale generation certificates and/or renewable electricity guarantee of origin certificates in the future) and locally sourced recycled water.

-The hydrogen production plant and associated facilities are located in close proximity to the Orica ammonia/ammonium nitrate manufacturing facility also located on Kooragang Island, which is proposed to be the main offtake recipient of the produced hydrogen, with the remaining hydrogen made available for mobility use.
-A dedicated hydrogen supply pipeline of approximately 720 metres would connect the Origin hydrogen production/storage facilities with the Orica ammonium nitrate plant.
+The hydrogen production plant and associated facilities are located in close proximity to the Orica ammonia/ammonium nitrate manufacturing facility also located on Kooragang Island, which is proposed to be the main offtake recipient of the produced hydrogen, with the remaining hydrogen made available for other use cases.
+A dedicated hydrogen supply pipeline of approximately 720 metres would connect the Hunter Valley Hydrogen Hub production/storage facilities with the Orica ammonia plant.

 The project completed front-end engineering design (FEED) studies in December 2023 to inform the final technical and commercial details of the development.
 The project development application, Environmental Impact Statement (EIS) and associated documents were placed on public exhibition in the third quarter of 2023.
 In May 2024, the project was granted development consent to the development application subject to conditions.

-Pending a final investment decision, the project is targeting first hydrogen production from 2026.
-A final investment decision is expected in CY2024.
+Pending a final investment decision, the project is targeting first hydrogen production from 2027 with a final investment decision (FID) expected in CY2025.

 The initial phase of the project is focussed on producing hydrogen for domestic use cases.
 Future phases, proposed to be located at the nearby Port of Newcastle, Clean Energy Precinct are being designed with the potential for export development.